leo-cao/Install-TensorFlow-GPU-RTX5060/README.md

 ## 3. Verification

-First, Verify that the installed versions of `cudatoolkit`, `cudnn` and `tensorflow_gpu` align with the reqirements in Step 2.1:
+First, verify that the installed versions of `cudatoolkit`, `cudnn` and `tensorflow_gpu` align with the requirements in Step 2.1:
 ```
 conda list
 ```

-Then, verify GPU visibility within Python in the virtal environment `tf2`:
+Then, verify GPU visibility within Python in the virtual environment `tf2`:
 ``` =
 conda activate tf2
 ```